osw282/gitops-with-argocd/README.md

   source:
     repoURL: https://github.com/osw282/gitops-with-argocd.git # Git repo ArgoCD will connect to and sync from
     targetRevision: experimenting-with-argocd # Branch to sync from (could be prod/staging/dev in a real project)
-    path: gitops-with-argocd/dev # Where to look in the repo; everything here will be applied to the cluster
+    path: dev # Where to look in the repo; everything here will be applied to the cluster
   destination:
     server: https://kubernetes.default.svc # Destination cluster address.
 Since ArgoCD runs inside the destination cluster, we can use the internal K8s API server name.
     namespace: myapp-namespace # Namespace where these resources will be created